Postgraduate Loan Scheme

 How to apply

-Applications can be made through the online service or by downloading a paper form on the UK Government website, where full details of the process, required supporting evidence, and documentation can be found.
+Once the application system opens, you can apply using the online service or by downloading a paper form on the UK Government website, where full details of the process, required supporting evidence, and documentation can be found.

 Finding your course in the online application form